 Ancillary Services: From Scarcity Rents to Spread Compression

 In continental Europe, frequency containment reserve (FCR) and related services still support short-duration storage, but opportunities are decreasing.
-One major market shows ancillary services are up to 67% of revenue for a typical two-hour battery today, but prequalified capacity will soon surpass FCR demand, shifting reliance to energy price spreads10Europe’s Battery Storage Edge - Capstone DC.
+One major market shows ancillary services are up to 67% of revenue for a typical two-hour battery today, but prequalified capacity will soon surpass FCR demand, shifting reliance to energy price spreads[10].

 In Great Britain, the dynamic containment (DC) market is maturing.
-Storage funds report falling merchant returns, with DC prices stabilizing and a greater share of earnings coming from wholesale and balancing services11Half Year Report.
+Storage funds report falling merchant returns, with DC prices stabilizing and a greater share of earnings coming from wholesale and balancing services[11].

 As more lithium systems enter, competition lowers prices and compresses margins.
 Ancillary services remain integral but are no longer a universal high-margin anchor.